Apple Macintosh Classic II

 What didn't work:

-- can't reliably handle 800K floppies;
+- can't reliably handle 800K floppies on PC;

 Connectivity